Fuel and Electric Assistance Program

 Frequently Asked Questions

-CAPSC will use your benefit amount to pay your heating bill.
+Once approved, the fuel vendor you assigned will receive your entire benefit amount to pay your heating bills during the fuel season.
 Once you have exhausted your benefit amount, you are responsible for paying your bill.

 Yes, please complete an application for Electric Assistance.